ferrous-systems/wasm-training-2022/book/src/wasm-hello-world.md

 _(The `wasm2wat` tool transforms the binary output to its equivalent text format)_

-In later chapters of this book you will learn how to write, compile, view and run these WebAssembly modules.
+In later chapters of this book you will learn how to write, compile and run these WebAssembly modules in different environments.